laptou/reduct/client/resources/docs/node/define.md

 A **define** represents the definition of a new function.
 It gives a name to a function, so that you can refer to it by name later.

-You can drag them into the "definitions" box in the bottom right to put them in the global scope.
+You can drag them into the "definitions" box in the bottom left to put them in the global scope.

 ```javascript